Understanding Solar Panels

 Solar Panels and the Photovoltaic Effect

-Solar panels work due to a basic principle known as the photovoltaic effect, which converts light into electric current.
+Solar panels convert light from the sun into electric current through the photovoltaic effect.
 When photons of light strike most materials - a black leather car seat, for example - the energy causes the atoms of the material to jiggle in place, producing heat.
 Semiconducting materials such as silicon crystals, commonly used in solar panels, work a little differently.
 In these materials, electrons are shared by the atoms in the crystal lattice.
 Photons of light striking semiconductors in solar panels cause electrons to jump up to a higher energy level and move freely about the crystal.

 When photons enter solar panels and strike the solar cell, they give the electrons on the negative side a nudge that pushes them across the junction and down an external conductor.
 This flow of electrons is how the silicon cells in solar panels work to produce electric current.

-While solar panels do good work in harnessing the Sun's energy, they do not work with perfect efficiency.
-However, engineers are working to improve this technology and build more efficient solar panels to truly capture the power of the Sun.
+While solar panels do good work in harnessing the sun's energy, they do not work with perfect efficiency.
+However, engineers are working to improve this solar technology and build more efficient solar panels to truly capture the power of the sun.